Expert’s guide to The Murray with Robbie Knowles

 What’s one of the best ways to experience the beauty of the Murray from the water?

 I love the River of Islands houseboat.
 It’s located on a private property with direct access to the Murray – it’s the only houseboat upstream of the Yarrawonga Weir, on the western edge of Lake Mulwala.
-From here down to Bundalong Junction you have about 60km of waterways, and so many islands, to explore.
+From here down to Bundalong Junction you have about 60km of waterways, and so many islands to explore.
 The boat has eight berths, so it’s perfect for families.
-You can pull up on sand bars to swim or explore in canoes and kayaks.
+You can pull up on sand bars to swim or explore the lake by canoe or kayak.

 Tell us about places where everyone in the family can enjoy themselves.

 The Yarrawonga Mulwala Golf Club has something for everyone in the family.
 They’ve got three different courses, but also plenty of ways for kids to burn off energy: tennis, swimming, lawn bowls, an indoor playground with arcade games.
-And then there’s the cinema.
-They show kids’ movies during the day, then features at night – you can order tapas and beers and the best popcorn in the world.
-We alternate between outings here and at the Mulwala Water Ski Club, where kids can learn to wakeboard or barefoot or take a tube ride, then the family can sit down to a nice meal.
+Then there’s the cinema.
+They show kids movies during the day, and features at night – you can order tapas and beers and the best popcorn in the world.
+We alternate between outings here and at the Mulwala Water Ski Club, where kids can learn to wakeboard, barefoot or take a tube ride!
+After all that family fun, you can sit down and enjoy a nice meal.